 These are all the birds recorded thus far on Liddells, listed in the order you’d find them in a field guide:

-Grey Heron, Mallard, Mandarin Duck, Buzzard, Sparrowhawk, Kestrel, Red-legged Partridge, Grey Partridge, Pheasant, Woodcock, Snipe, Common Gull, Woodpigeon, Tawny Owl, Barn Owl, Green Woodpecker, Great Spotted Woodpecker, Swallow (FO), House Martin (FO), Meadow Pipit, Pied Wagtail, Grey Wagtail, Wren, Dunnock, Robin, Redstart, Song Thrush, Redwing, Fieldfare, Blackbird, Garden Warbler, Blackcap, Whitethroat, Willow Warbler, Chiffchaff, Goldcrest, Spotted Flycatcher, Great Tit, Coal Tit, Blue Tit, Marsh Tit, Long-tailed Tit, Nuthatch, Treecreeper, Magpie, Jay, Jackdaw, Rook, Carrion Crow, Raven (FO), Starling (FO), Chaffinch, Linnet, Lesser Redpoll, Goldfinch, Greenfinch, Siskin, Bullfinch, Yellowhammer
+Grey Heron, Mallard, Mandarin Duck, Buzzard, Sparrowhawk, Kestrel, Red-legged Partridge, Grey Partridge, Pheasant, Woodcock, Snipe, Common Gull, Woodpigeon, Tawny Owl, Barn Owl, Green Woodpecker, Great Spotted Woodpecker, Swallow (FO), House Martin (FO), Meadow Pipit, Pied Wagtail, Grey Wagtail, Wren, Dunnock, Robin, Redstart, Song Thrush, Redwing, Fieldfare, Blackbird, Garden Warbler, Blackcap, Whitethroat, Willow Warbler, Chiffchaff, Goldcrest, Spotted Flycatcher, Great Tit, Coal Tit, Blue Tit, Marsh Tit, Long-tailed Tit, Nuthatch, Treecreeper, Magpie, Jay, Jackdaw, Rook, Carrion Crow, Raven (FO), Starling (FO), Chaffinch, Linnet, Lesser Redpoll, Goldfinch, Greenfinch, Siskin, Bullfinch, Reed Bunting (heard only) Yellowhammer

 (FO = flying over)